ljt019/transformers/README.md

 Transformers provides a simple, intuitive interface for Rust developers who want to work with Large Language Models locally, powered by the [Candle](https://github.com/huggingface/candle) crate.
 It offers an API inspired by Python's [Transformers](https://huggingface.co/docs/transformers), tailored for Rust developers.

+## Performance Optimizations

+**Model Weight Caching**: When creating multiple pipelines with the same model and size, the crate automatically caches and reuses the model weights in memory.
+This means that subsequent pipeline creation is significantly faster, as only new KV caches are allocated for each pipeline instance, while the expensive model weights are shared.
+This is particularly beneficial for applications that need multiple instances of the same model for parallel processing or different configurations.

 ## Supported Models & Pipelines

 **Text Generation**: